High School Specialty Program Application

 - If you are a current SCUSD student, the transcript and test scores will be automatically sent to the program through the online application.

-- If you are a non-SCUSD student, you will need to submit a transcript and test scores with your completed hard copy application to the Enrollment Center.
+- If you are a student who lives outside our district boundaries, you will need to submit a transcript and test scores with your completed hard copy application to the Enrollment Center.

 How do I submit teacher recommendations to the programs?